coderefinery/social-coding/talk.md

 ### 1. Custom/closed

-- Others have to reimplement the wheel
+- Others have to reimplement the wheel, **no derivative work possible**
-- No improvement or **derivative work**

 ### 2. Permissive